Topics in the News

 CNSTAT Task Force on the 2020 Census Releases Letter Report

-In response to the U.S. Department of Commerce's (DOC) recent request for public comments on the 2020 Census, the National Academies of Sciences, Engineering, and Medicine's Committee on National Statistics' Task Force on the 2020 Census issued a letter report on August 7 and submitted it as a public comment to DOC.
+In response to the U.S. Department of Commerce's (DOC) request for public comments on the 2020 Census, CSNTAT's Task Force on the 2020 Census issued a letter report in August 2018 and submitted it as a public comment to DOC.

 The Task Force concluded that DOC's recent decision to add a question on citizenship status to the 2020 census is inconsistent with the "proper performance of the functions" of the Census Bureau.
 The Task Force noted that the American Community Survey already meets the stated need for citizenship data and that adding the question without proper testing would impair the quality of the 2020 Census as a whole.
 Furthermore, adding the citizenship question and using the method described in the Secretary of Commerce's memo and the Census Bureau's review would create a new register of citizens.
 Such a register has unclear statistical purposes, and it could not under current law be used for nonstatistical purposes, such as law enforcement against individuals, and still comport with the Bureau's mission as a federal statistical agency.